Table of Contents

 The SSA maintains a list of conditions that automatically qualifies for disability.
 The SSA has a list of conditions that get processed and approved for disability faster called compassionate allowances.

 There are over 200 conditions on the compassionate allowances that if your disability is on there, you will very likely get approved for expedited disability benefits.
 Some conditions that may automatically qualify for Social Security disability include:

 - Chronic Heart Failure And Other Cardiovascular System Disorders

 - Blindness and Other Visual disorders

 The Compassionate Allowance Program allows eligible participants to bypass the often long and frustrating disability claims process.
 SSA guidelines prioritize the most deserving applicants based on the severity of a disability.

 Every applicant for Social Security disability benefits presents unique cases for financial assistance.
-However, several medical conditions based on the severity of a disability can get you approved for disability benefits.
+However, several medical conditions based on the severity of a disability can get you approved for Social Security disability.
 Examples of Compassionate Allowance decisions based on a serious disability include liver disease, multiple sclerosis, cerebral palsy, and traumatic brain injury.
-Mental health issues such as acute depression and bipolar disorder can help a disability benefits applicant to receive fast-track approval of a claim under the Compassionate Allowance program.
+Mental health issues such as acute depression and bipolar disorder can help a Social Security disability benefits applicant to receive fast-track approval of a claim under the Compassionate Allowance program.

 Typically, it takes the SSA between six and 12 months to issue a decision for a disability benefits claim.
 The process can exceed 12 months if an applicant decides to file an appeal on a denied claim with the help of a Social Security disability attorney.
 With the Compassionate Allowance program, qualified applicants can receive approval for financial assistance as quickly as within one month of applying for SSDI.